dakshgopani/Amazon-Clone/README.md

 # Amazon-Clone
-This is an Amazon frontend clone made by using HTML and CSS
+This is an amazon.com frontend clone made by using HTML and CSS